Pinterest Pixel

 How to Sum a Column in Excel

-Mixed references are a combination of relative and absolute references, where either the row or the column remains fixed.
-For example, =SUM(A$2:A$5) keeps the row constant but allows the column to adjust when the formula is copied across columns.
+Mixed references are a combination of relative and absolute references.
+In the mixed reference formula, either the row or the column remains fixed.

-Advancing Your Skills with SUM Variations
+Advancing SUM Variations

 STEP 1: Select the cell where you want the sum value to appear.